ShreyashRajgire/Grad-Salary-Insights/README.md

 ## Dataset

-The analysis utilizes the `recent-grads.csv` dataset from the Tidy Tuesday project.
+The analysis utilizes the `recent-grads.csv` dataset.
 This dataset contains information on recent graduates from various colleges and universities in the United States, including details about their majors, salaries, employment rates, and demographic characteristics.

 ## Analysis